Muse, Myanmar

-Muse (မူႇၸေႊ) is the capital of Mu Se District and the principal town of Mu Se Township in northern Shan State, Myanmar (Burma).
+Muse (မူႇၸေႊ; 木姐) is the capital of Mu Se District and the principal town of Mu Se Township in northern Shan State, Myanmar (Burma).
 It is a border town situated on the Shweli River (Nam Mao), and is connected by a bridge to Ruili (Shweli, /my/, in Burmese) in Yunnan Province, China.
 The town is a major regional trade hub with China, accounting for 70% of cross-border trade between the two nations.

 History

 The old bridge in Muse, dubbed the "Gun Bridge" by locals in reference to the frequency of illegal armaments trafficking through the bridge, was closed in 2005, replaced by a wider bridge parallel to it.

 In 2014, the governments of Myanmar and China have been discussing a border dispute in the area of Namkham and Muse.